 - The teen cooperates with and cares for others

-- He/She thinks realistically about their need for family and other people
+- They think realistically about their need for family and other people

 - They are willing to do what it takes to accomplish positive life goals and prepare for the future

-- They bases their actions and behavior on convictions and beliefs rather than feelings and what their peers think
+- They base their actions and behavior on convictions and beliefs rather than feelings and what their peers think

 - They take care of their own personal needs without imposing on others or expecting others to serve them

-- They treats people, pets and things with respect
+- They treat people, pets, and things with respect

 - They have feelings of purpose and an excitement for the future

-- They maintains relationships with family and positive friends, even in difficult times
+- They maintain relationships with family and positive friends, even in difficult times

-- They define who they are without giving in to what their peers or the culture thinks they should be.
+- They define who they are without giving in to what their peers or the culture think they should be.